11 Best MyFitnessPal Alternatives for 2026 (Free & Paid)

 Consistency that doesn't feel like punishment.
 Streaks, progress visuals, and a friendly owl mascot that reacts to your logs.
 Hoot treats a logged "bad" meal the same as a logged "good" one.
 Because the habit is the logging, not the perfection.

 The people who stick with Hoot don't stick with it because it's the most advanced tracker.
 They stick with it because it's the one they actually open every day.
-And that's the whole point.
+That's the whole point.

-Don't let the playful owl mascot fool you—Hoot's engine is built on clinical precision.
-While many apps guess at your needs, Hoot utilizes the Mifflin-St Jeor equation, widely considered the gold standard for estimating resting metabolic rate (RMR) in adults (PubMed).
+Don't let the playful owl mascot fool you.
+Hoot's engine is built on clinical precision.
+While many apps guess at your needs, Hoot uses the Mifflin-St Jeor equation, widely considered the gold standard for estimating resting metabolic rate (RMR) in adults (PubMed).

-Furthermore, Hoot prioritizes protein leverage.
+Hoot also prioritizes protein leverage.
 By default, Hoot sets protein targets around 0.8g per pound of body weight.
-This aligns with modern research suggesting higher protein intakes are crucial for preserving lean mass during weight loss and improving satiety (PubMed: Paddon-Jones et al.).
+This aligns with modern research suggesting higher protein intakes are crucial for preserving lean mass during weight loss and improving satiety (PubMed: Mettler et al.).

 Deep Dive: Understand the math behind your targets in our guide: Mifflin-St Jeor Explained: The Formula Behind Your Calorie Needs.